aychziel/k-Beauty-vs-american-skincare/README.md

 ---

 ### Datasets ###
-Background on data: The following data was obtained from Reddit, specifically the Skincare Addiction Subreddit and the Korean Skincare subreddit.
+Background on data: The following data was obtained from web-scraping Reddit, particularly the Skincare Addiction subreddit and the Korean Skincare subreddit.

 Skincare Addiction is a subreddit where users discuss skin care concerns, product recommendations, opinions of ingredients, and more.
 The Korean skincare subreddit is a similar community to the Skin Care Addiction where they discuss similar general topics, however, the Korean skincare subreddit is known to discuss more about Korean-based skin care products, ingredients and the industry but not exclusive to all skincare products.

 The Skincare addiction subreddit has a significant amount of American users which is why the subreddit would help compare.
 As for the Korean skin care Reddit there is a mix of Korean and American users.